 If you have a raised cholesterol, use olive oil for cooking and drizzling on salads.

-Garlic lowers cholesterol
+Garlic supplements lower cholesterol

 Garlic contains powerful sulfur-based antioxidants, such as allicin which gives crushed garlic its characteristic smell.